-Along a similar line, you might also consider self-publishing your original work rather than working on contract-driven tasks.
+You might also consider self-publishing your original work rather than working on contract-driven tasks.
 Self-publishing offers many of the same benefits as freelance writing.
-This additional step is risky, though, because it requires marketing work to your target audience so they'll buy your work.
+This additional step is risky, though, because it requires marketing to your target audience so they'll buy your work.